r3d-b3ryl/microsoft-365-docs-pr.ja-JP/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference.md

 <!--The above link is the 'only link' that exists for having drivers examined.
 The 'en-us' component is required to make the link work.
 Any alterations to this link will result in a 404.
 -->

-Intune名: `Block abuse of exploited vulnerable signed drivers` (まだ使用できません)
+Intune名:`Block abuse of exploited vulnerable signed drivers`

 Configuration Manager名: まだ使用できません